 Can my order be delivered on a Saturday?

 This can be arranged.
 Please contact us first.
-There is usually a small additional cost for this service.
+There is usually an additional cost for this service.

 How can I track my delivery?